Mortgage Fraud Examiners Warns: Beware of the Latest Foreclosure Rescue Scam – “Pretender Defenders”

 “The first line of action for any homeowner or attorney should be the examination of the mortgage transaction first, and in the off chance there’s nothing there of any consequence you can always stall afterwards, but never first!
 There really are many legal options available to homeowners facing foreclosure,” Bradford concludes. ―However, the only process that works is to find a REAL legal dispute that a judge is willing to accept as a valid reason to slam the bank, such as contract breaches, tortious misconduct, etc. Every mortgage transaction has unique facts, every claim has different applicable law, and only by properly examining the mortgage transaction is one going to find the answers.Mortgage Fraud Examiners Phone: 800-540- EXAM (3926)

-Posted by Veterans Today on Mar 21 2012, With 0 Reads, Filed under Benefits, Vet News.
+Posted by GPD on March 21, 2012, With 2156 Reads Filed under Benefits, Veterans.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.